SBU-BBL/BlockchainAnalysisToolsss-/README.md

 ```
 You will be prompted for a starting height.
 This is the height the code will begin parsing transactions from, note it down so you can stop it and restart it later if needed.
 Note: This step will take a while.
 To avoid corrupting your Bitcoin node, only use the “bitcoin-cli stop” command in the command prompt at the daemon file path and allow full shutdown before closing.
 You can use task manager for this purpose as well.
 2.)
-Transform the data into an easy to analyze format using:
+Enter the details of your postgresql server, then run the following script.
+This will take ~2 days to run on non performant systems - but faster drive speeds (such as NVME SSDs/RAID arrays with good partitioning) will lower that significantly.
+Change the memory settings as necessary to fit your system, they are by default set for a system with 20 GB of ram free.:
 ```
-fillParsedHashTables.py
+populate_database.py
 ```
-This function essentially finds the highest level hash, if one is available, and maps it to all of its descendant nodes.
-This is important because a hash can produce many sub hashes.
+This script parses and subsequently builds a table of normalized hashes.
+Finally, it trims the now redundant parts of the database if desired.
+Normalizing hashes is important because a hash can produce many sub hashes.
 For example, a single public key can produce a traditional address, segwit address, etc..
 Furthermore, this function normalizes the database for multisig addresses through the multi_output_hashes table.
+Options for assuming shared multisig ownership or non shared are available.
 4.)
-Create initial clusters.
-Common spend clustering is the process of finding weakly connected components in input transactions.
-The latter is faster as neo4j is specifically built for graph applications.
+Create an edge set for common spend clustering, and load into memory to find the weakly connected components.
 ```
 commonSpendCluster(db_path = "YOUR_PATH_HERE")
 ```